derrickthomin/DJBB-Loopster-2.0/README.md

     extra_neopixels[padidx] = (0, 0, 0) # black/off
 ```

-by placing your custom functions into these hooks, you can extend the functionality of your midi drumpad device to meet your specific needs.
-with these extra gpios and customizable options, you can extend the capabilities of your midi drumpad device to suit your creative workflow perfectly.
+By placing your custom functions into these hooks, you can extend the functionality of the Midi Loopster 2.0 to meet your specific needs.
+With these extra GPIOs and customizable options, you can tailor the capabilities of the Midi Loopster 2.0 to suit your creative workflow perfectly.